trvrb/dynamics-practical/README.md

 The program BEAST takes an XML control file that specifies sequence data, metadata and also details the analysis to be run.
 All program parameters lie in this control file.
 However, to make things easier, BEAST is distributed with the companion program BEAUti that assists in generating the XML.
-Here, we will produce an XML that specifies a 'skyline' analysis, in which we estimate changes virus population size through time.
+Here, we will produce an XML that specifies a "skyline" analysis, in which we estimate changes virus population size through time.

 **Open BEAUti.**